ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-build.md

         What our customers think
-  - type: column
-    column:
-      title: Control Panel Build UK
-      text: >-
-        One of our long-standing customers for electrical control panels is the nuclear giant, Canberra UK, who we supply with highly technical nuclear instrumentation panels and assemblies.

-        When Canberra identified a problem with their offshore supplier for cable assemblies and control panels, their own quality began to quickly decline.
-That’s where we came in.
   - type: testimonial
     testimonial:
       quote: I feel reassured that when they have our products, their team manufacture